boltlabs-inc/zip-spec/zip-bolt-support.rst

 Rationale
 ---------

-TODO: ZIPs defining new program types MUST include a section explaining how any potential sources of malleability are handled.
+TODO: include a section explaining how any potential sources of malleability are handled.

 Reference Implementation
 ========================